mattbrictson/nextgen/examples/README.md

 ## all

 [`examples/all`](./all) shows what is generated when all optional Nextgen enhancements are selected, including Sidekiq, Factory Bot, Bundler Audit, ESLint, and more than a dozen others.
+In this example, the default Kamal and Solid Cache+Queue choices have been deselected so that Tomo and Sidekiq can be installed in their place.

 ```
+Rails can preinstall the following.
+Which do you need?
+  ⬢ Brakeman
+  ⬢ GitHub Actions CI
+  ⬡ Kamal
+  ⬢ RuboCop
+‣ ⬡ Solid Cache+Queue
+  ⬢ Thruster
+  ⬡ devcontainer files

 Which optional enhancements would you like to add?
-‣ ⬢ Annotate Models
+‣ ⬢ AnnotateRb
   ⬢ BasicAuth controller concern
   ⬢ Bundler Audit
   ⬢ capybara-lockstep